openaq/ambassadors.openaq.org/src/content/apply/about.md

 Please note that we will give higher priority to countries where we have NOT selected community ambassadors before* and countries that are identified as “high opportunity” in
 <a href="https://aqfund.epic.uchicago.edu/opportunity-map/" target="_blank" rel="noopener noreferrer" aria-label="Go to the University of Chicago’s Opportunity Map highlighting countries with high air quality data needs">
+this map.</a>

-this map.</a> We are especially interested in applications from these countries:
+**For the 2026 cohort,** we are especially interested in applications from these countries:

 Angola, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Chad, Comoros, Republic of Congo, Cote d'Ivoire, Djibouti, Egypt, Eritrea, Eswatini, Guinea, Guinea-Bissau, Haiti, Honduras, Jordan, Laos, Lesotho, Liberia, Madagascar, Malawi, Mauritania, Namibia, Niger, Papua New Guinea, Sao Tome & Principe, Senegal, Sierra Leone, Sri Lanka, Tanzania, Timor-Leste, Togo, Vietnam, Zambia, Zimbabwe